We Are Those People: Power and Denial in Post-Democracy Washington, D.C.

 “I went there behind the crude but serious belief that you had to be able to look at anything…it took the war to teach it, that you were as responsible for everything you saw as you were for everything you did.”

 In those first days back in the District, what I was seeing was troops on the streets, and it freaked me out.
 Washingtonians have a complicated relationship with self-governance; legally speaking, they lack some of the basic democratic rights—a vote in Congress, the ability to elect their own prosecutors and judges—the rest of us take for granted.
-But in the last six weeks, that condition changed from being an abstraction into something very tangible.
+But in the last six weeks, that’d changed from being an abstract to something exquisitely tangible.
 The presence of the Guard—which, incidentally, costs about a million dollars a day—is a visceral reminder that our city is not actually ours.

 Wanting to slip past the edges of my discomfort, I started approaching Guardsmen, asking some variation of: “How’s this going for you?”
 Some were stoic; others were upbeat, pausing to pose for tourists’ snapshots.
 One was a cheerful young trooper in Ray-Bans posted outside the Gallery Place Metro.